-Remember, this is a tough position, and it can take up to a year to learn how to mix FOH effectively.
+Remember, this is a tough position, and it can take up to a year to learn how to effectively mix FOH.
 Don't rush the process, even though circumstances may push you that way.
 In the long run, everyone will be better off and better trained.